ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ```
 cd Watson-NLP-Custom-Model-Container/Runtime
 ```
 In this directory, you will find a Dockerfile and a models directory.
 The Dockerfile will be used to build the standalone container.
 During the build, models that reside in the models directory will be incorporated into the container image.

-### 2. Save the Model
+### 2. Save the model
 If you have trained a model in a Watson Studio notebook, then in this step you will export it and put it in the models directory.
 Otherwise, you can download a model from [here](https://github.com/ibm-build-labs/Watson-NLP/releases/download/ml_model/ensemble_classification-wf_en_emotion) and save it in the models directory.
 In that case you may skip to step 3.

 Before you can export your custom model, ensure that a project token is set in the notebook environment so that your notebook can access the Cloud Object Storage (COS) bucket associated with your project.